-The Diocesan Assessment is 19% of our operational budget, excluding designated and restricted offerings, also supports evangelism.
-Most of this assessment goes to help finance and thus support the ministries of the Diocese of Montana.
-From that money, the Diocese contributes to program efforts of the eight dioceses of Province VI, The Episcopal Church (which includes not only churches in the United States and Central America but spreads from Taiwan to the Convocation of The Episcopal Churches in Europe), and the worldwide Anglican Communion.
-Because of the assessment of our general parish income, the Diocese and The Episcopal Church have infrastructures that support all the special ministries with which we are so familiar.
-The United Thank Offering, Episcopal Relief and Development, as well as other special church agencies, help address the continuing humanitarian crises in our country and around the world.
-We depend on the Church’s administrative structure to get our offerings to where they are needed most.
-Similarly, local concerns such as supporting all of the programs and oversight of the diocese, including Camp Marshall, rely on the Diocesan Staff.
-The assessment from churches all over the state is the major income item in their budget.
+The Diocesan Assessment is 19% of our operational budget (excluding designated and restricted offerings) and also supports evangelism efforts.
+Most of this assessment goes to help finance and support the ministries of the Diocese of Montana.
+From that money, the Diocese contributes to program efforts throughout the eight dioceses of Province VI, The Episcopal Church and the worldwide Anglican Communion.
+This money also supports special ministries like the UTO (United Thank Offering), Episcopal Relief and Development, as well as other special church agencies that work to address the continuing humanitarian crises at home and abroad.
+Similarly, local concerns such as supporting the programs and oversight of the diocese, including Camp Marshall, rely on the Diocesan Staff.
+The assessment from churches all over Montana is the major income item in their budget.
 A stunning amount of human service takes place in this diocese and around the world because of our assessment, and the same thing can be said about the ministry of our parish.
 Were it not for our staff and dedicated parishioners, most of what we see in outreach, worship, and pastoral care could not take place.